carlosmarq/Attack_advisor/README.md

 ![Workflow](images/workflow.png)

-This tools was a PoC created fro the talk "Explore Open-Source LLMs implementations and use cases for offensive security" at CRESTCon Europe 2024 in London.
+This tool was a PoC created for the talk "Explore Open-Source LLMs implementations and use cases for offensive security" at CRESTCon Europe 2024 in London.

-### Whatch the video here:
+### Watch the video here:

 [![IMAGE ALT TEXT](https://img.youtube.com/vi/zViwUCmSYMk/0.jpg)](https://youtu.be/zViwUCmSYMk?list=PLZ2XFVIKjM5vnSZGcPzIJ67Wk4SgXAa6a&t=2201 "CRESTCon Europe 2024 - Explore Open-Source LLMs implementations and use cases for offensive security")